A Discussion on Management

 Jack Welch of GE vs. Marissa Mayer of Yahoo

-Marissa Mayer was given the daunting task to turn things around in Yahoo, but many say that she failed in her undertaking.
+Marissa Mayer was given the daunting task to turn things around at Yahoo, but many say that she failed in her undertaking.
 Mayer lost the support and loyalty of her employees when she pertained to her workforce as a mere headcount, capitalizing on a select few employees to help her attain the company goals.
 The threat of layoffs and employees being divided into buckets based on performance made the environment thrive on pressure and uncertainty (Wagner, 2016).
 It was said that Mayer had the vision, but she did not appeal strongly to her company’s people, one woman or man is not enough to save a brand.
 This leadership style is miles away from Jack Welch’s brand of leadership.
 He provides ultimate direction to his employees with the agenda of spurring and nurturing his people’s growth.
-Leaders invest hugely on people development, giving them opportunities for higher learning and better career opportunities and enhancing their confidence and self-value.
-Jack Welch sees to it that his employees do not only know the company vision, but they work according to that vision.
+Leaders invest hugely in people's development, giving them opportunities for higher learning and better career opportunities and enhancing their confidence and self-value.
+Jack Welch sees to it that his employees not only know the company vision, but they work according to that vision.
 Jack Welch exemplified positive attributes to the workforce, bursting with optimism and grounded with values of transparency and integrity, giving credit to whom it is due (Severson, 2017).
 These practices made Jack Welch earn the trust and loyalty of the GE employees which made them unified in their pursuit of company success.

 Wheelen, T. & Hunger, D. (2012).
 Strategic Management and Business Policy Toward Global Sustainability.
 New Jersey: Pearson.